 - Put the new app under version control (Git recommended) and make an initial commit

 - Create a new GitHub repo and upload the new app to the repo (you will provide the URL to that rep to the instructor).
 If you are familiar with GitHub, jump down to Step 6.

 - Push the new app to Heroku

 - Make the homepage state “hello world!” or something else (section 1.3.4 of Hartl).
 Make sure you push the changes to both GitHub and to Heroku.
 (See Git – Working with Remotes for how to handle two repos.)

 - A link to your individual project GitHub repo.
 If you make your repo private, add me as a collaborator for the term so that I can see it.
 If you prefer to use a different online version control system for your individual project, you may.
 Make sure that you allow me to view the repo and provide the link in the document you upload to PioneerWeb.
 I will use the online repo to view your code for feedback and grading.

 - A link to the Heroku deployment of that individual project.
 Again, if you prefer, you may deploy elsewhere for your individual project.
 Just make sure that I can view it running on the service or server of your choice.

 - Successfully create a Ruby on Rails site

-- Use the correct Ruby version or close (2.4 to 2.6 is fine)
+- Use the correct Ruby version or close (about 2.6 is fine)